gpsub/Hospital_Evacuation_Optimization_using_max_flow/README.md

-# Network flow visualization using network flow
+# Network flow visualization using networkx
 Packages used : networkx , pyvis